Background and objectives

 Project completion – look back (“lessons learned”)

-In the case of essential or comprehensive changes to the work processes, it is essential for the specialist departments to prepare in advance corresponding specialist concepts with the specialist requirements which should generally be obligatory.
-However, this is usually successful only with comprehensive support from IT application management and with the involvement of specialists in the form of work and time-intensive workshops.
-If a complete and understandable requirements specification is omitted, then there is a very high risk that the projects fail or cannot be implemented within the desired framework (time, costs, scope and quality).
+In case of comprehensive changes to the work processes, it is essential for the specialist departments to prepare in advance corresponding specialist concepts with the specialist requirements which should generally be obligatory.
+This is usually only successful with comprehensive support from IT application management and with the involvement of specialists in the form of work and time-intensive workshops.
+If a complete and understandable requirements specification is omitted, there is a very high risk that the projects fail or cannot be implemented within the desired framework (time, costs, scope and quality).
 In order to ensure the completeness and consistency of the specialist concepts, the requirements must be quality-assured from different points of view and with the involvement of the governance functions.
-In this case, the realistic implementability, the sequence of implementation and the dependencies with other projects in the company should be taken into account.
+In this case, the implementation sequence and the dependencies with other projects should be taken into account.
 Acceptance of the specialist concepts by the specialist departments should generally not be omitted.
 This applies equally to the IT technical concepts in order to provide a trusted and accepted basis for implementation.

 Phase model for software development